process-success/Process-Success-Application/README.md

 ```

 ###### Note
-Frappe and bench do not support reverse migrations.
+bench migrate is permanent!
+Pleasure ensure you want to add the new set of DocTypes to your site.
+Frappe and bench do not support reverse migrations!
 For example, say you have developed a set of DocTypes and migrate these changes into your site.
 You then decide to switch back into a branch that does not have these DocTypes and attempt to migrate this branch app into you site.
 These migrations will not remove (or reverse migrate) the DocTypes that have been migrated into the site's database.
 It is advisable to run feature branches of the app in a new site and maintain a separate set of sites that reflect the develop branch and master branch.

 #### Backup/Restore Sites and MariaDb